dheeraj7596/covid-analysis/README.md

 Tester file to play around with wordcloud.

 - `write_to_file.py`:
-Writes text into a file to use it as input for autophrase
+Writes text into a file to use it as input for autophrase.

 - `test.py`:
-Scratch paper for testing anything
+Scratch paper for testing anything.